 - Fluids for hydration – water bottle or sport drinks

-- Spray Bottle for water – can be used during labour and post birth for washing perineum (my hospital also suggested a PUMP water bottle for washing post birth)
+- Spray Bottle for water – can be used during labour and post birth for washing perineum.

 - Mobile phone and charger – you are going to want to take plenty of pics!